-Riverside Balcony Bar used to be Battambang’s only real bar.
+The Balcony used to be Battambang’s only real bar, and then it was called Riverside Balcony Bar.
 Located in a traditional Cambodian wooden house over the Sangker River, it’s one of the nicest places in town to stop for a sundowner.
-The bar has adopted a friendly home-away-from-home vibe, and it’s a place where expats, locals, and tourists gather to connect and relax after a long day of work or sightseeing — if you’re looking to meet people, Riverside Balcony is a good place to do it, and the food is delicious to boot.
+The bar has adopted a friendly home-away-from-home vibe, and it’s a place where expats, locals, and tourists gather to connect and relax after a long day of work or sightseeing — if you’re looking to meet people, The Balcony is a good place to do it, and the food is delicious to boot.
 The drinks menu offers a good selection from draft beers and house wines to some creative cocktails as well as a selection of whiskeys.
 Be sure to arrange a tuk tuk home, as it’s a bit far to walk at night and once you’re there it can be hard to find transportation.

-Here Be Dragons also has a popular bar where you’ll find backpackers from around the world hobnobbing with Battambang’s younger expats.
+Here Be Dragons hostel also has a popular bar where you’ll find backpackers from around the world hobnobbing with Battambang’s younger expats.
 Happy hour is from 4 p.m. to 8 p.m. and they serve $0.75 Anchor draft and $2 cocktails.
 They have quiz night on Wednesdays and BBQs on Saturday nights.The bar is cheap and friendly, and while the crowd on most nights seems more backpacker than expat, you can still get a $7.50 jar of Pimm’s or a $7 Anchor beer tower and make a few new friends.

 Vintage Wine Bar Mezze strikes a low-key Europe-meets-Indochina vibe, with cool white-and-red tiled floors, comfortable cushioned seating, and large mirrors over the wooden bar.
 On arrival, you’ll be presented with a kind of wholesale menu of Cambodian products — rice wine, palm sugar, and the like — but the bar is stocked with well-chilled international wines, all reasonably priced by the glass or bottle, and paired, delightfully, with small baguette toasts topped with compound butter.

 Madison Corner is a popular expat hangout known for cheap drinks and good times.
 The food gets mixed reviews, but everyone agrees that it’s a fine place to enjoy a pitcher of beer or a glass of pineapple palm wine.
-At their daily happy hour, from 4 p.m. until 7 p.m., they serve $1 beer, pastis, and spirits.
-They’re open from 7:00 a.m. until midnight and often stay open later if they have enough customers.
+At their daily happy hour, from 4 p.m. until 8 p.m., they serve $1 beer, pastis, and spirits.
+They’re open from 7 a.m. until midnight and often stay open later if they have enough customers.

-Vintage Wine Bar & Mezze
+Vintage Wine Bar

-Open daily, 9:00 a.m. to midnight
+Open daily, 11 a.m. to 11 p.m.

-84 Street 2.5 Battambang
+84 Street 2.5 Battambang [map]